 Copenhagen's main stores can be found along here, as well as cafes for weary shoppers to stop and refuel.
-At the top end of Strøget, shoppers with a penchant for designer labels can splurge at Prada, Chanel, and Versace, among others.
-Magasin du Nord, Scandinavia's largest department store, is also found in this area.
+At the top end of Strøget, shoppers with a penchant for designer labels can splurge at Prada, Chanel and Versace, while Magasin du Nord, Scandinavia's largest department store, is also found in this area.

 Lego can be scooped up cheaply, while Scandinavian Crystal and Royal Copenhagen porcelain are not to be forgotten.
-Shops in Copenhagen are mostly open from 9:30am to 5pm, or 6pm from Monday to Friday, and from 9am to 4pm on Saturdays.
+Shops in Copenhagen are mostly open from 9.30am to 5pm from Monday to Friday, and from 9am to 4pm on Saturdays.

 A favourite mode of transport for locals and visitors is the bicycle, and Copenhagen has cycle paths and routes along all major streets.
-Copenhagen is well supplied with licensed taxis.
-Traffic is usually congested in the city centre and a car can be a liability rather than an asset.
+Copenhagen is also well supplied with licensed taxis, but traffic is usually congested in the city centre and a car can be a liability rather than an asset.

-The Little Mermaid statue in Langelinie harbour is the city's most sought after sight for visitors, despite its small size.
-Other attractions await in unique neighbourhoods, grand museums, and entertainment venues, usually reached on foot and mostly found in the old city centre of Copenhagen.
+The Little Mermaid statue in Langelinie harbour is one of the city's most sought after sights for visitors, despite its small size.
+Other attractions await in unique neighbourhoods, grand museums and entertainment venues, usually reached on foot and mostly found in the old city centre of Copenhagen.

 A walk along Nyhavn Canal reveals the best of historic Copenhagen with old architecture and wooden boats showcasing the city's maritime history.
 For those interested in delving deeper into the Danish past, the National Museum at the Prince's Palace is a central Copenhagen attraction, as is the Copenhagen City Museum.

-Copenhagen also has a proud heritage of art and design, well showcased in numerous museums, galleries, and the architecture.
+Copenhagen also has a proud heritage of art and design, well showcased in numerous museums, galleries and architecture.
 Of course, no visit to Copenhagen is complete without idling in the Tivoli Gardens or playing in its famous theme park.

-The Copenhagen Card is very useful, giving free entry to more than 70 museums and attractions, free rides on public transportation, and discounts in many restaurants and shops.
+The Copenhagen Card is useful too, giving free entry to more than 70 museums and attractions, free rides on public transportation, and discounts in many restaurants and shops.
 The cards can be purchased at the airport or at many tourist offices around Denmark.

 60 miles (96km) west of Copenhagen and located on the island of Funen, Odense is Denmark's third largest city and a vibrant centre of commerce and nightlife.
-In this busy harbour city, the quaint streets of the Old Town offer interesting shops, cafes, and restaurants buzzing with activity.
+In this busy harbour city, the quaint streets of the Old Town offer interesting shops, cafes and restaurants all buzzing with activity.
 Odense has a long history going back thousands of years, with archaeological finds dating to the Viking era.
-Birthplace of famed storyteller Hans Christian Andersen, there's a strong affinity between the city and the writer: numerous shops and restaurants are dedicated to him.
-The town has several beautiful castles, cathedrals, and museums.
-The music and nightlife in the city is among the best in Denmark, with symphonies, theatre, live music and a non-stop parade of outdoor festivities in the idyllic summer months.
-There is always something happening, and visitors to the city will never be at a loss for things to do.
+Birthplace of famed storyteller Hans Christian Andersen, there's a strong affinity between the city and the writer, with a number of shops and restaurants dedicated to him.
+The town also has several beautiful castles, cathedrals and museums, while the music and nightlife is among the best in Denmark, with symphonies, theatre and non-stop outdoor festivities in the idyllic summer months.

-Sometimes referred to as the Pearl of the Baltic, Bornholm is wildly popular as a holiday destination for people from Sweden, Poland, and Germany.
+Sometimes referred to as the Pearl of the Baltic, Bornholm is wildly popular as a holiday destination for people from Sweden, Poland and Germany.
 Often overlooked by visitors from the US and UK, tourists enjoy the island's sunny beaches and natural beauty.
-It's loved for activities like sailing, fishing, camping, and hiking.
+It's loved for activities such as sailing, fishing, camping and hiking.
 The Almindingen Forest is among the largest in Denmark, while Dueodde boasts some of the best sandy beaches in the Baltic.
-Numerous small towns have their own attractions, including Gudhjem's sunrises and charming winding streets, the jazz festival at Allinge, and the bustling markets and local beers of Svaneke.
-The biggest town on Bornholm is Rønne, which is where most ferries disembark, and features pretty 19th-century architecture and a collection of museums, shops, and restaurants.
+A number of small towns have their own attractions, including Gudhjem's sunrises and charming winding streets, the jazz festival at Allinge and the bustling markets and local beers of Svaneke.
+The biggest town on Bornholm is Rønne, where most ferries disembark, and it features pretty 19th-century architecture and a collection of museums, shops and restaurants.

-Legoland Billund, the original Legoland Park, is a holiday must for children visiting Denmark.
-Opened in 1968, it plays host to numerous visitors from all over the world and is conveniently situated next to the original Lego factory.
-The features are divided into 'Worlds', including Denmark's iconic Miniland as well as Duplo Land, Imagination Zone, Legoredo Town, Pirate Land, Polar Land, and the Knights' Kingdom.
-With a legendary selection of rides, shops, and eateries, Legoland Billund has something to offer everyone in the family and is a must-do for families on holiday in Copenhagen.
-Some rides, like Pirate Water Falls, are closed when temperatures drop below a certain point.
+The original Legoland is a holiday must for children visiting Denmark.
+Opened in 1968, it welcomes visitors from all over the world and is conveniently situated next to the original Lego factory.
+The theme park is divided into different worlds with different themes, often based on the latest Lego ranges.
+With a legendary selection of rides, shops and eateries, Legoland Billund has something to offer everyone and is a must-do for families on holiday in Copenhagen.
 The admission costs vary because there are so many different ticket options, including season passes, family tickets, multiple pre-booked online ticket options, as well as ordinary gate prices.
-Check the website for these details to work out the best deal for your group as the costs given below are just a guideline.
+So it's best to double check the website.

-Esbjerg grew up around its harbour, which was established by the state in 1868 to serve as a strategic North Sea port.
-It has become a popular holiday town with its lovely beaches, attractive shops, thriving café society, and jolly nightlife.
-Art is everywhere, from major galleries to small, private studios.
-Not surprisingly, most of Esbjerg's tourist attractions are nautical by nature, including the Sealarium at the Fisheries and Maritime Museum.
-A boat trip round the harbour is a must, and for the more active the city offers a wonderful swimming stadium, angling, golf, and windsurfing.
-Being a city with a large youthful population, there's always a fair share of dancing and music in its bars and clubs.
-The best thing about the city is its proximity to the scenic Jutland Peninsula coastline, with wide windswept sand dunes and popular family attractions like Legoland at Billund (about an hour's drive away) and the picturesque medieval town of Ribe.
-Denmark's favourite offshore vacation islands of Romo and Fano are within easy reach by ferry.
+Esbjerg is a popular holiday town, loved for its gorgeous beaches, art scene and thriving cafe culture.
+Most of Esbjerg's tourist attractions are nautical by nature, including the Sealarium at the Fisheries and Maritime Museum.
+A boat trip round the harbour is a must, while there's plenty of golf and watersports to indulge in.
+Being a city with a large youthful population, there's always a fair amount of dancing and music in its bars and clubs.
+But the best thing about Esbjerg is its proximity to the scenic Jutland Peninsula, with wide windswept sand dunes and popular family attractions such as Legoland at Billund, as well as the picturesque medieval town of Ribe, and offshore resort islands such as Romo and Fano.

 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.